 Mike strongly opposed the legislative effort to limit its release of legislative public records.
 He wrote and passed into law the Corporate Crime Act that increased financial penalties by 100 times for those who commit corporate criminal offenses against the public.

-Mike was chair of the Washington Equal Justice Coalition, which advocates for those denied access to justice, including veterans denied benefits.
+In the community, Mike was chair of the Washington Equal Justice Coalition, which advocates for those denied access to justice, including veterans denied benefits.
 He also has served with the Federal Way Human Services Commission.
-He led legislation that expanded vocational training for those in between jobs.

 The child of educators, Mike attended public schools and focuses on educational and vocational training opportunities in the district.
-He has a Bachelor’s in business administration, has a Master’s in rural economic development, which he received as a U.S. Fulbright Scholar, and has a Juris Doctor from Gonzaga Law School.
+He has a Bachelor’s in business administration; a Master’s in rural economic development which he received as a U.S. Fulbright Scholar; and a Juris Doctor from Gonzaga Law School.
 He later served on the Board of Regents of Gonzaga University.